CD-Xbow/little-annie/README.md

 Licence
 CC-BY-SA-NC

-CDXbow with help from his silicon friend, Copilot, 2025.
+By CDXbow with help from his silicon friend, Copilot, 2025.

 TODO
 Second LFO